baotramduong/Porfolio_Project_The_Movie_Industry/README.md

 ### **Methodology:**

             1. Using seaborn package and matplotlib to visualize data
-            2. Get the general trend/ distribution of all movies using distribution plot and/or bar plot.
+            2. Get the General Movies trend/ distribution of all movies using distribution plot and/or bar plot.
-            3. Get distribution of Top 100 movies to see what is done differently to reach higher success using distribution plot and/or bar plot and/or scatter plot and/or line plot.
+            3. Get distribution of Top 100 Movies to see what is done differently to reach higher success using distribution plot and/or bar plot and/or scatter plot and/or line plot.
+            4. See if there is a correlation/ linear relationship between variables and calculate for Pearson correlation coefficient.
             4. Do analysis on the mean average using box plot.
             5. Do analysis on each category using swarm plot.
             6. Compare all movies all at once using rel plot.